|Nutrition Facts (per serving)|

 Simmer at a gentle boil for 1 1/2 to 2 hours.
 If the water starts to boil away, add more because the ingredients must be covered in water.
 Taste the stock after the allotted cooking time.
 It should have a good flavor of chicken and a background hint of the vegetables and herbs.
 If not, cook a while longer.

-- Strain the stock through a large colander, discarding the solids, and return the liquid to the pan.
-Bring back to a boil and reduce by approx 1/4.
+Return the liquid to the pan.
+Bring back to a boil and reduce by approximately a quarter.

 Allow the liquid to cool down, then place in the refrigerator for 1 hour.

 Bring the liquid to a boil, whisking all the time.
 If you want a darker consommé, then add the optional Kitchen Bouquet.

 Line a sieve with a piece of clean, unused muslin or a tea towel that has been washed in plain water (see note below).
 Gently ladle the crust into the sieve and then slowly ladle the liquid over the crust, allow time for the liquid to pass through the crust and sieve before adding any more.
 DO NOT PUSH THE STOCK THROUGH (it will make the consommé cloudy).

 Return the clear liquid to the pan and reheat to hot but not boiling.
 Season with salt and pepper, as desired.
 This soup is best served warm to hot (not boiling) as it intensifies the flavor.
 Cold consommés are not as tasty.

 - Because of the delicate flavor of this soup, muslin or a tea towel washed in detergent will pass the taste on to the consommé.
 Always use a new piece of muslin if you can.